 This can be done with minimal use of your lifetime estate tax exemption.
 Other strategies can be employed to increase the efficiency of this strategy by further discounting the value of the underlying equities.
 Even if an estate freeze strategy does not make sense for your needs, consider an intra-family loan to take advantage of today’s exceptionally low-interest rates.

-Advisors from Compardo, Wienstroer, Conrad & Janes are ready to discuss the details of these strategies and how they may apply to your specific situation with you.
+Advisors from Compardo, Wienstroer, Conrad & Janes are ready to discuss the details of these strategies and how they may apply to your specific situation.
 You can contact us here.